gbif/ipt/sampleEventData.md

 #### FAQ:

-**Q.** How do indicate that a sample event was part of a time series?
+**Q.** How do I indicate that a sample event was part of a time series?

 **A.** All sample events at the same location must share the same [locationID](http://rs.tdwg.org/dwc/terms/#locationID).

+**Q.** How do I publish a hierarchy of events (recursive data type) using parentEventID?

+**A.** The classic example is sub-sampling of a larger plot.
+To group all (child) sub-sampling events under the (parent) sampling event, the parentEventID of all sub-sampling events must be set to the eventID of the (parent) sampling event.
+To be valid, the (parent) sampling event record must be defined in the same dataset.
+Otherwise, the parentEventID must be globally unique identifier (e.g. DOI, HTTP URI, etc) that resolves to an event record described elsewhere.
+Ideally, all (child) sub-sampling events share the same date and location as the (parent) event it references.